brodsa/loopitoy/README_testing.md

 ### HTML
-The [Nu Html Checker](https://validator.w3.org/nu/) web-based tool by W3 was used to validate the pages of the webpage. **The Checker did not reveal any errors.** The source code of pages requiring login was checked directly via text input.
-Other pages were tested via provided page URL.
-The validation detected several errors in the snippet code to Subscribe.
+The [Nu Html Checker](https://validator.w3.org/nu/) web-based tool by W3 was used to validate the pages of the webpage.
+The source code of pages was checked directly via text input or  via provided page URL.
+The validation detected several errors in the snippet code for the newsletter subscribtion.
 This code was copied directly from [mailchimp](https://us14.admin.mailchimp.com/).
 The below detailed reports ignore the errors from mailchimp tool:

 | Page Group | Page | Report | Results |
 |------------|------|--------|---------|